 Maintaining your mental health while living with MS can be difficult, but through the right coping strategies it can be managed.
 Being kind to yourself and monitoring your symptoms can be helpful ways to maintain your mental health.

-Ways to improve mental and emotional health while coping with MS include:
+Here are six to improve mental and emotional health while coping with MS:

 Arzt states, “What is most important is for people to not be afraid to seek assistance if they find themselves having difficulty at any point.
 It is not a sign of weakness, but rather one of strength to know when you need help finding ways to live your best life with MS. There are many ways that people living with MS can seek to enhance their psychological sense of wellness—social support groups, productive fulfilling activity, exercise, meditation, spiritual practices, or some combination of all of these—but it is equally important to know when you need professional help to decrease your distress from clinical symptoms or when working with a therapist will help you understand and learn new ways to feel better in your life.”